andres3983/BasketballBuddy/README.md

 ✍️Code can be found in the basketball_buddy folder.

-⚡️Schematics can be found in the BasketballBuddySchematics folders
+⚡️Schematics can be found in the BasketballBuddySchematics and the TinkercadSchematics folders